 The loss of access to products from one or more suppliers could have a significant, negative impact on our business.
-Major suppliers who sell us proprietary products which are responsible for more than 5% of our revenue for the twelve months ended December 31, 2013 assuming we had consolidated Heska Imaging for the entire period (which we define as "Pro forma 2013") are Boule, Cuattro, LLC, Esaote, FUJIFILM, and Quidel.
-None of these suppliers sold us proprietary products which were responsible for more than 20% of our Pro forma 2013 revenue, although the proprietary products of one of these suppliers was responsible for more than 15% of our Pro forma 2013 revenue and one other was responsible for more than 10% of our Pro forma 2013 revenue.
+Major suppliers who sell us proprietary products who are responsible for more than 5% of our 2014 revenue for the twelve months ended December 31, 2014 are Boule Medical AB, Cuattro, LLC, and FUJIFILM Corporation.
+None of these suppliers sold us products which were responsible for more than 25% of our 2014 revenue, although products purchased from one of these suppliers was responsible for more than 20% of our 2014 revenue and products purchased from another was responsible for more than 10% of our 2014 revenue.
 We often purchase products from our suppliers under agreements that are of limited duration or potentially can be terminated on an annual basis.
 In the case of our blood testing instruments and our digital radiography solutions we are typically entitled to non-exclusive access to consumable supplies, or ongoing non-exclusive access to products and services to meet the needs of an existing customer base, respectively, for a defined period upon expiration of exclusive rights, which could subject us to competitive pressures in the period of non-exclusive access.
 Although we believe we will be able to maintain supply of our major product and service offerings in the near future, there can be no assurance that our suppliers will meet their obligations under any agreements we may have in place with them or that we will be able to compel them to do so.
 Risks of relying on suppliers include: